Big Run (video game)

-Big Run was also ported to the Amiga and Atari ST by The Sales Curve.
+Big Run was also converted to the Amiga and Atari ST by The Sales Curve.

 Super Famicom version

 The race proceeds in a straight line without any 360° effects to simulate the road turning around in a different direction.
 Most of the turns are on a 30° angle, forcing the player to turn sharply to the left or right.
 At the end of the game, there is a message that says "Those who have tasted the waters of Africa will always long to be here" along with some synthesized beats.
 This message will play right after the "game over" screen no matter if the player wins or loses the game.